OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 * Should be only object changing application $state
 * Is used in a single context
 * Doesn't directly manipulate $scope variables

+*Unit Testing Conventions*
+* Set all items that would be required from a route when the Controller is instantiated
+* Mock any services used by the controller

 #### Routes
 Routing logic is defined by [UI-Router,](https://ui-router.github.io/ng1/) where a URL path is typically paired with an HTML View and Controller.